InigoDP/HMI-TREBEZIA/README.md

 ## DOCKER

 You can also run the app using DOCKER.
-Download or clone the file named hmi.Dockerfile and build an image from it.
+Download or clone the file named **hmi.Dockerfile** and build an image from it.
 Once the image is built, you can create a container to run the app inside this container using Docker.
 Follow the steps indicated it that file.

 ## CONFIGURE THE APP

 The application can be configured to change some of its characteristics.
-Inside the config folder, an Excel file provides all the necessary information related to the OPC-UA server, such as the URL and the nodes to be controlled.
+Inside the **config** folder, an Excel file (**variablesOPC.xlsx**) provides all the necessary information related to the OPC-UA server, such as the URL and the nodes to be controlled.
 When the app.js is run, the excel file is read before creating the OPC-UA Client, so you can easily change the excel file to modify some of these aspects.